 4. They Have Different Learning Levels

-One child quickly amassed enough money to purchase her own high-end tablet, while another (only one school grade of difference between them) allocated a sizable portion of her funds to music downloads, buttons with rock band names, and even stuffed animals.
+One child quickly amassed enough money to purchase her own high-end tablet, while another (only one school grade apart) allocated a sizable portion of her funds to music downloads, buttons with rock band names, and even stuffed animals.

 One kid, after focusing on saving her money, began donating to charity, while a sibling invested in soon-to-be-lost throwing knives, electronic kit components, and smoothies at the mall.